sumerc/sumerc.github.io/content/posts/deep-dive-into-go-cpu-profiler.md

 this API pauses the target application for few miliseconds during memory read.
 Then they chase pointers inside the memory they read to find the current running thread structure and stack trace information.
 As you might guess, this is a error prone and complex approach but works surprisingly well.
 IIRC, [`pyflame`](https://github.com/uber-archive/pyflame) uses similar approach too.

+parca and few more upcoming?/recent profilers use eBPF.

 Go CPU profiler is a sampling profiler.
 In Linux, Go runtime uses `setitimer`/`timer_create?` APIs to set up a callback that is triggered at specific intervals that is controlled by SetCPUProfileRate() which is 100Mz (10ms) by default.